 “The importance of this collection is that it is a legacy of Evans,” says Marsden-Atlass.
 “It was seen by him as an equal legacy for building the Dental School.”

 One of the recently restored items is the Prometheus Bound Urn, produced by Mintons.
 The earthenware piece was significantly damaged while in storage.
 The urn’s lid, featuring a scene with Prometheus and an eagle, was reattached and now shows its essential elements.
 It is under the care of the Office of the Curator.

 Other conserved items, including a painting of a military scene by Gustav Neymark, porcelain figurines, and Napoleon III’s letter holder, are on display in the Dental School.

 The Henri-Louis Dupray painting of Napoleon I on horseback, Kinane’s favorite from the Collection, hangs in his office.

-As the Dental School prepares to celebrate its 100th anniversary in 2015, the conservation of the Evans Collection honors its benefactor.
+As the Dental School prepares to celebrate the 100th anniversary of the Evans Building in 2015, the conservation of the Evans Collection honors its benefactor.